SeanPLeary/RoboND-Rover-Project1/README.md

 The approach was to:
 - Follow the wall to ensure the rover would complete the course efficiently (use quantile of navigable angles when steering)
-- Use image semgmentation to find the rock_samples, navigable_terrain
+- Use image segmentation to find the rock_samples, navigable_terrain
 - If a rock is detected, try to pick it up even if it is on opposite wall (left-side)
 - Have low velocity with large acceleration (seemed to work best)
 - Not use images when the rover is pitching or rolling to much when constructing the worldmap

 Further improvements:
 - Need to identify hazards better.
 Maybe use pattern recognition(template matching, edge shape etc).
 Maybe quantify left,right, and center area/horizon
 - Even though there has been an attempt to prevent the rover from re-tracing its path, it is far from perfect.
-I would be better to store the rover positions
+It would be better to store the rover positions
 - Not all of the stuck-rover possibilities have been tested.
 So it still may get stuck.
 It is probably better to be more cautious and spend more effort on developing  hazard detection.
 - Double-check the robustness of the segmentation on many images
 - Need to explore deep learning methods